Post Doctoral Research Fellow

 London College of Communication

 Corinne Silva is an artist living in London.
-She is Research Fellow at the Photography and the Archive Research Centre, University of the Arts London.
+She is Research Fellow at the University of the Arts London Photography and the Archive Research Centre, at London College of Communication.
 She studied BA Photography in Europe at Nottingham Trent University and Universitat de Barcelona, and MA Photography at the University of Brighton.
 She was the recipient of an Arts and Humanities Research Council PhD Scholarship and received her Doctorate from University of the Arts London in 2013.

 Photography, film and video and their relationship to materiality, landscape, architecture, geopolitics, with a focus on the Mediterranean and the Middle East.

-Corinne Silva’s practice is concerned with landscape as a complex interrelation of culture and geography, politics and botany, living beings and inanimate matter.
-The artist explores these interrelations through a direct and immediate engagement with the territories she visits, on journeys through Europe, North Africa and the Middle East.
+Corinne Silva's practice is concerned with landscape as a complex interrelation of culture and geography, politics and botany, living beings and inanimate matter.
+She explores these themes by means of photography, video, walking and mapping practices.
 The effect of human activity on land, geographic and political borders, migration and ecology are among the issues that are investigated in Silva’s works.
-Silva explores these themes by means of photography and video, often combined in the format of an installation, as well as integrating the elements of performance.
-The artist responds to landscape in an embodied and subjective manner, thereby rejecting objective point of view, in order to create new narrative possibilities that disrupt traditional modes of the visualisation of landscape.
+The artist explores these connections through a direct and immediate engagement with the territories she visits, on journeys through Europe, North Africa and the Middle East.

 Silva, Corinne (2016) Garden State.
 Ffotogallery, The Mosaic Rooms, London.
 ISBN 978-1-872771-58-8